EBZebra/docs/edge/source/api/printingzebra.md

 ## Overview
-The PrinterZebra API provides Zebra-specific API access to Zebra's Bluetooth and Wi-Fi network printers, and to USB printing for Android.
+The PrinterZebra API provides Zebra-specific API access to Zebra's Bluetooth and Wi-Fi network printers, and to USB-capable printers for Android and Windows Mobile/CE.
 This API inherits all methods, properties and constants from the [Printer API](#api-printing).
 ## Enabling the API
-There are two methods of enabling the Zebra Printing API:
+There are two methods of enabling the Printer API:

-* Include all ebapi modules or
+* Include all 'ebapi' modules
 * Include only the API modules you need

+Both methods are explained below.

+Either way, the included files will be from:
-For either of these methods, you'll need to include files from the `/Enterprise Browser/JavaScript Files/Enterprise Browser` directory on the computer that you installed the Enterprise Browser.
+`/Enterprise Browser/JavaScript Files/Enterprise Browser`,
+a directory on the computer that contains the Enterprise Browser installation.

 ### Include all JS API modules
-To include all JS APIs, you must copy the ebapi-modules.js file to a location accessible by your app's files and include the JavaScript file in your app.
-For instance, to include the modules file in your index.html, with the file in the same directory as your index.html, you would add the following line to the <head> section of your index.html:
+To include all JavaScript APIs, copy the `ebapi-modules.js` file to a location accessible by your app's files and include the JavaScript modules file in your app.
+For instance, to include the modules file in your `index.html`, copy the file to the same directory as your index.html and add the following line to the HEAD section of your index.html file:

     :::html
     <script type="text/javascript" charset="utf-8" src="ebapi-modules.js"></script>

-> Note: that the pathing for this file is relative to the current page.

-This will define the EB class within the page.
-Any page you need to use the modules will need to have the .js file included in this fashion.
+> This will define the EB class within the page. **Note that the path for this file is relative to the current page** (index.html).
+Any page on which the modules are required will need to have the required .js file(s) included in this fashion.

 ### Include only the modules you need
-To include single APIs, you must first include the `ebapi.js` in your HTML as well as the API file you want to use.
-For instance, to use the Zebra Printing API, I would add the following code to my HTML file(s), assuming the API files have been copied to the same directory as the HTML.
+To include individual APIs, you must first include the `ebapi.js` in your HTML, and then the additional required API file(s).
+For instance, to use the Printer API, add the following code to the HTML file(s).
+Again, this assumes that relevant API files have been copied to the same directory as the HTML.

     :::html
     <script type="text/javascript" charset="utf-8" src="ebapi.js"></script>
     <script type="text/javascript" charset="utf-8" src="eb.printer.js"></script>
     <script type="text/javascript" charset="utf-8" src="eb.printerzebra.js"></script>

-The ebapi.js file is necessary for all single API inclusions.
+> In the code lines above, notice that `ebapi.js` is included first, followed by `eb.printer.js` and `eb.printer.js`, which are the Printer APIs required for Enterprise Browser to output to Zebra printers. **This coding is required on each HTML page whenever an individual API will be called from that page**.